nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/tauri.md

 - [Generate Color Themes with Tauri (2022)](https://www.youtube.com/watch?v=zawhqLA7N9Y)
 - [Build a cross platform app with Tauri (2022)](https://ghostdev.xyz/posts/build-a-cross-platform-app-with-tauri/)
 - [tauri-egui](https://github.com/tauri-apps/tauri-egui) - Tauri plugin for using the egui library in a Tauri application.
+- [tauri-sys](https://github.com/JonasKruckenberg/tauri-sys) - Raw bindings to the Tauri API for projects using wasm-bindgen.